changqings/docker-monitor/README.md

-# docker-monitor
+# docker-monitor, Just for learn
-prometheus client-go usage
+use prometheus client-go,
+with docker cli pkg to get metrics